Theflyingfinn9/pojavlauncherteam.github.io/INSTALL.md

 ![](./images/Actions/android/Android-Actions-3.png)

 4. Under "Artifacts", choose the build type you wish to download.
-    - `app-debug` will be the one for most people.
+    - `app-debug` will be the one for most people. does not work

 ![](./images/Actions/android/Android-Actions-4.png)